HenrikPilz/BMEcatConverter/README.md

 *	\-\-manufacturer=None
     Default Manufacturer if no manufacturername is provided in the BMEcat.
 *	\-\-separators=autodetect
-    Default is _*autodetect*_, which tries to resolve the thousands- and decimalseparator
+    Default is _*autodetect*_, which tries to resolve the thousands- and decimal-separator

 ### Additional options
 The options can be changed as follows: